alexeev-prog/pyEchoNext/docs/en/webframework_design.md

 However, it should be noted that ease of implementation for a framework author is not the same as ease of use for a web application author.
 WSGI provides a completely "no frills" interface for the framework author, because bells and whistles like response objects and cookie handling would simply prevent existing frameworks from solving these problems.
 Again, the goal of WSGI is to facilitate simple interoperability between existing servers and applications or frameworks, not to create a new web framework.

 It should also be noted that this target does not allow WSGI to require anything that is not already available in deployed versions of Python.
 Therefore, new standard library modules are not proposed or required by this specification, and nothing in WSGI requires a Python version greater than 2.2.2.
-(It would be nice, however, for future versions of Python to include support for this interface in the web servers provided by the standard library.)
+(However, it would be nice if future versions of Python included support for this interface in the web servers provided by the standard library.)

 In addition to being easy to implement for existing and future frameworks and servers, it should also be easy to create request preprocessors, response postprocessors, and other WSGI-based "middleware" components that look like an application to its containing server, while also acting as a server to its contained applications.
 If middleware can be both simple and reliable, and WSGI is widely available in servers and frameworks, this allows for the possibility of an entirely new type of Python web application framework: one consisting of loosely coupled WSGI middleware components.
 Indeed, existing framework authors may even choose to refactor their frameworks' existing services so that they are exposed in a way that becomes more like the libraries used with WSGI and less like monolithic frameworks.
 This would then allow application developers to select "best-of-breed" components for a specific functionality, rather than committing to all the pros and cons of a single framework.